-Rainbows is our section for girls aged 5 to 7.
 Rainbows is all about developing self-confidence, building friendships, learning new things and having fun.
-Girls get their hands dirty with arts and crafts, try out cooking and play games.
-Rainbows is all about learning by doing.
+Girls get their hands dirty with arts and crafts, try out cooking and play the most fun games.

-Brownies become a member of a 'Six', a unit with a name such as Badger, Fox, Mole, Squirrel, Hedgehog or Rabbit, and follow a programme called the Brownie Adventure.
+Brownies become members of a 'Six', a unit with a name such as Badger, Fox, Mole, Squirrel, Hedgehog or Rabbit, and follow a programme called the Brownie Adventure.
 The name reflects the world of exciting opportunities, challenges and fun that is Brownies.

-Members of The Senior Section can undertake a wide range of awards and qualifications.
-These include the Leadership Qualification, which qualifies them to run guiding Units for our younger sections, the internationally-recognised Duke of Edinburgh's Award Scheme, the Queen's Guide Award, the Commonwealth Award and other prestigious awards specific to guiding.
-There are also many international opportunities open to members of The Senior Section.
-They range from attending guiding events abroad to volunteering on community projects in developing countries.
+Rangers can undertake a wide range of awards and qualifications.
+These include the Leadership Qualification, which qualifies them to run guiding units for our younger sections, the internationally-recognised Duke of Edinburgh's Award Scheme, the Queen's Guide Award, the Commonwealth Award and other prestigious awards specific to guiding.

 Members can also take part in our successful Peer Education Programme.
 Young women can become Peer Educators trained to run sessions on issues that affect girls and young women such as binge drinking, bullying, stress management and sexual health.
-They can also make their voices heard by, for example, joining the guiding delegation at the British Youth Council, or having a say in the future of guiding by attending one of our Innovate meetings.
+They can also make their voices heard by, for example, joining the guiding delegation at the British Youth Council, or having a say in the future of guiding by attending the Girlguiding Innovate meetings.